Security deposit admin is a compliance headache. Your leasing pipeline doesn’t have to be.

 Leasey.AI automates the front-office leasing workflow — lead to signed lease — so your team spends less time on manual steps and more time filling units.
 Operators have cut vacancy from 45 days to under 7.

 A security deposit deduction letter documents withheld amounts from a tenant’s deposit and must include specific legal components.
-State laws require landlords to provide written notice within 14-60 days (depending on jurisdiction) that itemizes each deduction with supporting documentation.
-The letter must include the tenant’s name and address, property address, original deposit amount, itemized charges with descriptions, total deductions, remaining refund amount, and required legal disclosures.
-Common deductible expenses include property damage beyond normal wear and tear, required cleaning to restore the unit to move-in condition, and unpaid rent or utilities.
+State laws require landlords to provide an itemized deduction statement within 14 to 60 days (depending on jurisdiction) that itemizes each deduction with supporting documentation.
+The letter must include the tenant’s name and address and the property address.
+It must also detail the original deposit amount, itemized charges with descriptions, total deductions, remaining refund amount, and required legal disclosures.
+Common deductible expenses cover property damage exceeding normal wear and tear.
+They also include required cleaning to restore the unit to move-in condition and any unpaid rent or utilities.

 Understanding Security Deposits